shangqing-liu/shangqing-liu.github.io/_pages/about.md

   - /about.html
 ---

-I am a research associate at Cyber Security Lab (CSL), Nanyang Technological University (NTU), Singapore and my Ph.D study is supervised by [Full Prof.Yang Liu](https://personal.ntu.edu.sg/yangliu/) at NTU.
+I am a research fellow at Cyber Security Lab (CSL), Nanyang Technological University (NTU), Singapore and my Ph.D study is supervised by [Full Prof.Yang Liu](https://personal.ntu.edu.sg/yangliu/) at NTU (2019-2022).
 Before that, I was a research assistant at CSL.
 My research focuses on employing deep learning techniques to assist software engineering development as follows:

 <strong>Program Semantics Comprehension</strong>.
 We aim at learning program semantics with deep learning techniques.
 We conduct a broad research to explore learning program semantics with different program structures.
 An empirical study is conducted to illustrate different program structures for learning program semantics (SANER 2022).
 We also employ GNNs to learn program semantics for various software engineering tasks such as software vulnerability detection (NeurIPS 2019), source code summarization (ICLR 2021), deep code search (TSE 2022).
 A transformer-based model is also designed for repairing program compilation errors (ASE 2022).
 We also explore to enhance the robustness of current pre-trained code models by contrastive learning (ICSE 2023).